Approved at the AGM, May 26, 2001

 3.7 Removal of Board members

-3.7.1 An Elected Director may be removed from office by a resolution passed by a special meeting of the General Assembly.
-A Representative Director may be removed from office by a resolution passed by the Voting Members of the Region that he or she represents.
+3.7.1 An Elected Director may be removed from office by Special Resolution at a Meeting of Members.
+A Representative Director may be removed from office by Ordinary Resolution passed by the Voting Members of the Region that the Representative Director represents.

 3.8 Remuneration of Board Members